Download the free 40-page Practical Handbook: Establishing Distributed Security Networks.

 - Manage range operations.

-Security cadre will be trained to Tier 1 (Unit Tactics) readiness and Tier 2 (Team Tactics) CFI rating over a 24 month training cycle.
+Security cadre will be trained to Tier 2 (Team Tactics) and Tier 1 (Command School) from a standing start, over a 24-month training cycle.

 Total range time per cadre member: 216 Hours (27 days).
 Total on-line study per cadre member 100 Hours (8 days)